JoshuaW03628/Mindless-Sheep-FastpagesLesson/_posts/2022-11-15-PBL-binary.md

 ---
-title: Binary Math
+title: Binary Math (Interactive Application Activity)
-layout: default
+layout: post
 description: A Binary Math illustrative application using HTML, Liquid, and JavaScript.
-permalink: /frontend/binary
+permalink: /pbl/binary
-image: /images/binary.png
-categories: [3.B, 3.C, C4.4]
+categories: [hacks]
-tags: [html, liquid, javascript]
+tags: [html, liquid, javascript, activity]
-week: 13
-type: pbl
 ---

 <!-- Hack 1: add a character display to text when 8 bits, determine if printable or not printable -->